Structured Semantic Information Helps Retrieve Better Examples for In-Context Learning Applied to Few-Shot Relation Extraction: Experimental Setup

 \section{Experimental Setup}

 We experiment primarily with two datasets (\tacred\ and \fewrel) and four LLMs (two sizes of two LLM families) as described below.

-\paragraph{Datasets} Our primary evaluation benchmark is \tacred{} \cite{fs-tacred}, a few-shot reformulation of TACRED \citep{TACRED}.
-We use the five test episode files (all episodes are 5-way 1-shot) released by \tacred{}.
-All episodes are 5-way 1-shot relation extraction, and each file has 10,000 episodes and 3 queries per episode.
+\paragraph{Datasets} Our primary evaluation benchmark is \tacred{}~\cite{fs-tacred}, a few-shot reformulation of TACRED~\citep{TACRED}.
+We use the five test episode files (all episodes are $5$-way $1$-shot) released by \tacred{}.
+Each file has 10,000 episodes and 3 queries per episode.
 We do not train any model on these episodes.
-Instead, we use the development episodes as held-out data to tune hyperparameters \edit{(see Section~\ref{subsec:hyperparameters-retrieval} for details)}
+Instead, we use the development episodes as held-out data to tune hyperparameters (see Section~\ref{subsec:hyperparameters-retrieval} for details).

-To test whether our strategies transfer across benchmarks, we also experiment with \fewrel{}, a few-shot version of FewRel \cite{fewrel} we created following the algorithm by \citet{FSNYT}.
+To test whether our strategies transfer across benchmarks, we also experiment with \fewrel{}, a few-shot version of FewRel~\cite{fewrel} we created following the algorithm by~\citet{FSNYT}.
 Because the labels for the test split are not publicly available, we report results with the development split.
 Specifically, we work with the six relations whose subject and object entities belong to named entity types compatible with the relation types in \tacred{}.
 Similar to \tacred{}, we construct 5 sets of 10,000 $5$-way $1$-shot episodes, including a \texttt{no\_relation} label, and each episode has three query sentences.

 The majority label in both \tacred{}\ and \fewrel{}\ is \norel{} (97\% and 95\%).
 This is by design, as realistic few-shot relation extraction requires models to account for the most common case:~none of the five relations hold between the entities in the query sentence.